Empirical Bayes When Estimation Precision Predicts Parameters: Theoretical results

-We mention two generalizations here.
-First, these regret upper bounds readily extend to the case where covariates are present and the location-scale assumption is with respect to the additional covariates $X_i$: under smoothness assumptions on $m_0, s_0, \hatm, \hats$ analogous to \cref{as:holder}.
-Of course, the resulting convergence rate would suffer from the curse of dimensionality, and the term $n^{-\frac{2p}{2p+1}}$ would be replaced with $n^{- \frac{2p}{2p+1+d}}$, where $d$ is the dimension of $X$.
-Second, \cref{sec:regret_for_thetav} generalizes the regret rate to the problem of estimating higher moments $(\theta_i^v, v\in \N)$ in squared error loss.
-Regret rates for these objects are novel in the empirical Bayes literature and are useful for decision problems where we wish to model risk aversion.
-For instance, the oracle's posterior variance is of the form $\E[\theta^2 \mid Y_i, \sigma_i] - \E[\theta\mid Y_i, \sigma_i]^2.$
+We additionally note that these regret upper bounds readily extend to the case where covariates are present and the location-scale assumption \eqref{eq:location_scale} is specified with respect to the additional covariates $X_i$: under smoothness assumptions on $(m_0, s_0, \hatm, \hats)$ analogous to \cref{as:holder}.
+The resulting convergence rate would reflect the dimensionality of the covariates, and the term $n^ {- \frac{2p}{2p+1}}$ would be replaced with $n^ {- \frac{2p}{2p+1+d}}$, where $d$ is the dimension of $X$.

-Taken together, \cref{cor:maintext,thm:minimaxlower} are strong statistical optimality guarantees for \closenpmle{} for MSE.
+Taken together, \cref{cor:maintext,thm:minimaxlower} are statistical optimality guarantees for \closenpmle{} in terms of \cref{ex:mse}.
 That is, the worst-case MSE performance gap of \closenpmle{} relative to the oracle contracts at the best possible rate, meaning that \closenpmle{} mimics the oracle as well as possible.

-So far, our regret guarantees are only about estimation in MSE (\cref{ex:mse}).
-The next subsection analyzes regret for empirical Bayes decision rules targeted to the ranking-related problems (\cref{ex:utilmax,ex:topm}), and relates their performances to those for \cref{ex:mse}.